Lullabot/github-pm/README.md

     How do I make sure my code is on staging?
 What is the best way to grab a database dump?
 We like to setup drush aliases for each environment ahead of time as a means of outlining this information and giving developers a good starting point.
-Then document some example commands for doing some typical operations.
+This document contains some example commands for doing some typical operations.
 [Here's an example](https://github.com/Lullabot/drupal-boilerplate/blob/master/drush/aliases/example.aliases.drushrc.php).

 1. Links to where to find more information.